Hasib-rafi1/trip/README.md

 An airline has a name and is identified by a IATA Airline Code.
 Ex: Air Canada (AC)
 An airport is a location identified by a IATA Airport Code.
-It also has a name, a city, latitude and longitude coordinates, a timezone and a city code, the IATA Airport Code for a city, which may differ from an airport code in larger areas.
+It also has a name, a city, latitude and longitude coordinates, a time zone and a city code, the IATA Airport Code for a city, which may differ from an airport code in larger areas.
 Ex: Pierre Elliott Trudeau International (YUL) belongs to the Montreal (YMQ) city code.
 A flight is uniquely numbered for a referenced airline.
 For the sake of simplicity, a flight is priced for a single passenger (any gender, any type) in a neutral currency and is available every day of the week.
 It references a pair of airports for departure and arrival.
-It has departure and arrival times in the corresponding airport timezones.
+It has departure and arrival times in the corresponding airport time zones.
 Ex: AC301 from YUL to YVR departs at 7:35 AM (Montreal) and arrives at 10:05 AM (Vancouver).

 Mission
 Create Web Services to build and navigate trips for a single passenger using criteria such as departure locations, departure dates and arrival locations.
-Be mindful of timezones!
+Be mindful of time zones!
 A trip references one or many flights with dates of departure.
 The price amounts to the total of the price of the referenced flights.
 The following trip types MUST be supported: